-We created Café Fordies, an initiative to create space for students to interact with fellow Ford students that they might not normally get to know.
+We created Café Fordies, to create space for students to interact with fellow Ford students that they might not normally get to know.
 Students are randomly matched into groups of three each month and encouraged to connect sometime that month to get to know one another either in-person in a public-health informed manner or virtually.

 We established avenues for students to confidentially report issues of concern, including discrimination and unlawful bias through an anonymous feedback form that is sent to Ford School leadership.

-We placed special emphasis on our international students, and we provided customized support to help them thrive.
+We placed special emphasis on our international students, providing customized support, such as:

-We encouraged and supported our faculty and graduate student instructors (GSIs) to share resources and utlize tools to foster inclusive classrooms and anti-racist pedagogy.
+We encouraged and supported faculty and graduate student instructors (GSIs) to share resources and utilize tools to foster inclusive classrooms and anti-racist pedagogy.

-We partnered with Counseling and Psychological Services (CAPS) to hire an embedded clinical social worker (joint with the School of Education) to provide additional 1:1 counseling and educational programming tailored for Ford School students.
+We partnered with Counseling and Psychological Services (CAPS) to hire an embedded clinical social worker, together with the School of Education, to provide additional 1:1 counseling and educational programming tailored for Ford School students.

 We welcomed student perspectives in decision-making.
-We created a DEI Coalition to bring students, staff, and faculty together in support of DEI across the school.
-Students formed a new Anti-prejudice Taskforce to amplify the actions and voices of students working towards anti-prejudice at the Ford School.
-We also created a new Student Leadership Team in 2020 to advise and directly assist the administration in pandemic-related shifts and changes in regard to Ford School academics.
+A new student-led Anti-prejudice Taskforce was formed to amplify the actions and voices of students working towards anti-prejudice at the Ford School.
+We also created a new Student Leadership Team in 2020 to advise and directly assist the administration in pandemic-related changes in regard to Ford School academics.

 Goal 4: Diversifying ‘our research and policy engagement’